smarie/python-genbadge/docs/index.md

 SUCCESS - Tests badge created: '(...)/tests-badge.svg'
 ```

+Note that without the verbose flag, only the last line of this message is displayed.
+You can disable it entirely using the silent flag `-s`.

 The resulting badge will by default look like this: `[tests | 2/5]` where 2 is the number of tests that have run successfully, and 5 is the total number of tests *minus the number of skipped tests*.
 The success percentage, defined as this ratio multiplied by 100, is displayed and can be further used to fail on threshold, see [below](#failing-on-threshold).

 Finally, the color of the badge depends on the success percentage.